 The North Star (November 4, 1943)

-Released on November 4, 1943: Ukranian villagers resist the Nazi attacks in the summer of 1941 as World War II rages throughout Europe.
+Released on November 4, 1943: (running time 1 hour and 46 minutes) Ukranian villagers resist the Nazi attacks in the summer of 1941 as World War Two rages throughout Europe.

 Produced by Samuel Goldwyn